Lucaterre/spacyfishing/README.md

 ## Configuration parameters

 ```
-- api_ef_base          : URL of the entity-fishing API endpoint.
+- api_ef_base          : URL of the Entity-Fishing API endpoint.
 Defaults to Huma-Num server.
-- language             : Specify language of KB ressources for entity-fishing API.
+- language             : Specify language of KB ressources for Entity-Fishing API.
 Defaults to "en".
 - extra_info           : Get extra Wikidata informations about entity from service "concept look-up"
-                         of entity-fishing API as short Wikipedia description, normalised term, others KB ids.
+                         of Entity-Fishing API as a short Wikipedia description, a normalised term, others KB ids.
 Defaults to false.
-- filter_statements    : If `extra_info` set to True, filter other KB ids eg. ['P214', 'P244' ...] .Defaults to empty list.
+- filter_statements    : If `extra_info` set to True, filter other KB ids in output eg. ['P214', 'P244' ...] .Defaults to empty list.
 ```

 ## Attributes

----

 * **Doc** extensions: